-They have an education focus: their 4 year programme to help farmers in poorer areas learn better ways to farm and to look after their land.
-The separate stages of the programme involve stabilization of the soil, diversification of plants, optimisation of practices and conservation, and implementing a strategy for long term.
+- They have an education focus: their 4-year programme to help farmers in poorer areas learn better ways to farm and to look after their land.
+The separate stages of the programme involve stabilization of the soil, diversification of plants, optimization of practices and conservation, and implementing a strategy for the long term.

 Improvements for the future

 There have been low levels of agroforestry in the past.
-Historically farming and forestry have been seen as separate entities with little transfer of skills, processes and knowledge between them failed to recognise landscape scale benefits of tree and agricultural integration.
+Historically farming and forestry have been seen as separate entities with little transfer of skills, processes and knowledge between them failed to recognize landscape-scale benefits of tree and agricultural integration.
 Government bodies do not provide grants to support agroforestry in many parts of the world.
 Adequate training and extension services are needed to improve the management skills of agroforestry farmers.
-Tree management and maximizing the beneficial interactions between trees and crops can often require more skills than open field agriculture.
+Tree management and maximizing the beneficial interactions between trees and crops can often require more skills than open-field agriculture.